|

 get inside the Ascensio river valley, a narrow “V” shape alpine valley

 coming from inside the Paine massif.
-After one hour hiking we go into
+After one hour hiking we go

 the valley, until a gentle downhill leads us to Chileno Refuge, a cozy